Casimir effect in DFR space-time: Thermal Correction to Casimir effect

+Note here that at $T=0$, above force expression reduce to commutative results \cite{kam,Brevik} with additional temperature independent correction terms due to non-commutativity of space-time.

-Also note that, in the commutative limit, $\lambda \rightarrow 0$, $\theta=0$, we find $g_{1}=1$ and $D=0$.
-Using this we find that the thermal corrections to Casimir force (both at high and low temperature limit) reduces to known commutative result\cite{kam,Brevik}.
-At high temperature limit, Casimir force has, apart from the $L^{-3}$ dependent corrections, $L^{-1}$ dependent corrections also.
-Similarly at low temperature limit, Casimir force has dependency on $L^{-4}$ dependent terms and also additional $L^{-2}$ dependent terms due to non-commutativity.
-In both high and low temperature limits, Casimir force also has a $L$-independent corrections due to non-commutativity.
+Note that, the commutative limit is obtained by letting $R \rightarrow 0$, where $R$ is the size of the extra compactified dimension.
+We find that the thermal corrections to Casimir force (both at the high and low-temperature limit) reduce to known commutative result when $R \rightarrow 0$\cite{kam,Brevik}.
+At the high-temperature limit, Casimir force has, apart from the $L^{-3}$ dependent corrections, $L^{-1}$ dependent corrections also.
+Similarly, at a low-temperature limit, Casimir force has a dependency on $L^{-4}$ terms and also additional $L^{-2}$ dependent terms due to non-commutativity.
+Through expansion of exponential part of the correction terms, we find that in both high and low-temperature limits, Casimir force also has a $L$-independent corrections due to non-commutativity.